ska-telescope/skampi/docs/src/testing.rst

 After this, launch the remote extension inside vscode (bottom left icon or use the shortcut ``ctrl+shift+P``) and select ``Remote-SSH: Connect to Host...`` and select the ``connection-name`` you previously created.

-Connect to Kubernets - Option 2
+Connect to Kubernetes - Option 2
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The tango-base chart available in the skampi repository defines an ssh service which can be used within the vscode extension.
 The service is deployed in the same IP as the host machine and the port can be discovered with the command ``kubectl get services -n integration`` which will give you the following output: